trauman413/Past-Projects/README.md

 # Past Projects
-Here are some of the various projects I have worked on:
+Here are some of the various projects I have worked on in college:

 # Amaris: Realm of Dreams: #
 To play, unzip the file in the repository.
 If you are a Mac user, navigate to the "Mac" folder and double click the .app file.
 If you are a Windows user, navigate to the "Windows" file and double click the .exe file.